 Ensure you have the PowerShell execution policy configured in order to permit the script.
 Below are the various values of policies that exist.

 - AllSigned: This runs the only script that is signed by a trusted publisher only.

 - ByPass: Configured to permit a certain script to run

-- Default: By default, the Execution Policy is set to restricted for Windows devices, and for server, it is RemoteSigned.
+- Default: By default, the Execution Policy is set to restricted for Windows devices, and for servers, it is RemoteSigned.

 - RemoteSgned: The script must be signed by a trusted publisher before they are permitted to run.
 Scripts that you run from the local computer don’t need to be signed.
 There are no prompts when you attempt to run a script.

 - Restricted: In this mode, no PowerShell script is allowed to run on the device.

 - Unrestricted: In this mode, regardless of where they are created or downloaded from, these scripts are run on the devices.

 - Undefined (No execution policy): This value does not have the execution policy set.
 The effective execution policy is Restricted, which is the default execution policy.

 To do this, launch the Windows Settings as shown below, click on Windows Updates,